AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   I/O optimized.
+-   Is an instance family in which all instances are I/O optimized.
--   Supports only standard SSDs and ultra disks.
+-   Supports standard SSDs and ultra disks only.
--   Supports both RoCE and VPCs, of which RoCE is dedicated to RDMA communication.
+-   Supports both RoCE and VPCs.
+RoCE is dedicated to RDMA communication.
--   Provides all the features of ECS Bare Metal Instance.
+-   Provides all features of ECS Bare Metal Instance.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors.
+-   Uses 2.5 GHz Intel ® Xeon ® Platinum 8163 \(Skylake\) processors for consistent computing performance.
 -   Offers a CPU-to-memory ratio of 1:4.
--   Scenarios:
+-   Applies to the following scenarios:
     -   Large-scale machine learning training
     -   Large-scale high performance scientific computing and simulations
     -   Large-scale data analysis, batch processing, and video encoding